mushegovdima/ef-core-tracking-benchmark/README.md

 Benchmark of ef core performance. .Net core + PostgreSQL

 # Problem
-Ef core has a high preformance optimizations for connecting with databases.
+EF core has a high preformance optimizations for connecting with database.
 But a lots of developers don't think about it at the start of the project.

 When I started one of the app in Debug (when I coming to company), i saw a lot of messagess about tracking of entities.